Open Access: License Guide

 For sharing of research data the University of Helsinki recommends license which is open as possible.
 It has to be noted that when material is used in research, the guidelines on good research practice should be followed, which means that the sources and authors should be named.

 There are several licenses for open source and software, e.g. MIT license and GNU General Public License.
 Before choosing the license, clear the legal issues related to the work and find out is there any possibility that your work could have commercial use.
 You can use Github’s tool to choose open source license and Open Source Initiative has listed useful information about open source licenses and differences between them.
+When developing software and software components for the UH, university primarily recommends an MIT licence for source code, unless there are valid reasons to choose another option.
+This recommendations doesn't cover research.

 Further Explanations and Recommendations